 Not all plastic resins meet the UL94 standard, and some of those that do not can be highly flammable.
 If such a cabinet is exposed to a flame or to excessive heat it can potentially erupt into a fireball very quickly.
 And, cabinet resin is not the only UL94 requirement.
 The standard includes a number of other specific design requirements to protect sensitive electrical components from possible exposure and degradation due to excessive heat or flames.

 Making a product that does meet the UL requirements may add cost; however, it also adds peace of mind, and it’s the right thing to do.
-That’s why the Predator™ molded-cabinet products sold by Abatement Technologies have been tested and certified by Intertek Laboratories to meet UL94 requirements, and carry the ETL and ETLc safety-certification labels.
+That’s why the Predator® molded-cabinet products sold by Abatement Technologies have been tested and certified by a Nationally Recognized Testing Laboratory (NRTL) to meet UL94 requirements and carry safety-certification labels.

 Is it really worth it to your business to take on the risks of using molded products that don’t?